How To Make A Fire With Nothing But Sticks

-Find a flat like piece of a wood and use your knife to cut a channel along its length.
-Get another dry stick that is about 15 inches in length and with a thickness of that of a pencil.
-Hold your pencil thick stick at an angle and rub it vigorously up and down the channel.
+Find a flat-like piece of wood and use your knife to cut a channel along its length.
+Get another dry stick that is about 15 inches in length and with a pencil’s thickness.
+Hold your pencil-thick stick at an angle and rub it vigorously up and down the channel.

 This friction will create some heated fine dust that should be dropping at the tinder on your fire pit.

-This fire without matches method requires you to prepare a bow using a bent stick and drawstring cord, a shoelace or any other kind of a strong string.
-Make a small hole or depression on a flat piece of wood that will help steady your hold on the ‘fire-stick’ known as a fireboard.
+This fire without matches method requires you to prepare a bow using a bent stick and drawstring cord, shoelace or any other kind of solid string.
+Make a small hole on a flat piece of wood that will help steady your hold on the ‘fire-stick’ known as a fireboard.
 A fire bow drill is the most widely applicable friction method.

-How to start fire with sticks – Things you should know
+How to start a fire with sticks and things you should know

-If you are a beginner camper, there are some few tips that you should know on how to start a fire with sticks.
+If you are a beginner camper, there are a few tips that you should know on how to start a fire with sticks.
 Camping is the perfect way to have a memorable family experience.
 There are many things that beginners should know before they start their journey into camping, and one of them is how to make a fire with sticks for your campsite.

-A very big fire is more difficult to sustain that a smaller fire.
-In addition, an extremely large fire may produce less heat when compared to a much smaller one.
+A massive fire is more difficult to sustain than a minor fire.
+Besides, a vast fire may produce less heat when compared to a much smaller one.

-In case you need to keep animals and insects away, add some wet woods in order to produce smoke that will irritate them, thus keeping them at bay.
+In case you need to keep animals and insects away, add some wet woods to produce smoke that will irritate them, thus keeping them at bay.